-OPEN TO: 9, 10, 11, 12 -EL students new to program Semester Course PREREQUISITE: ELPA21 domain scores mostly 1s and none below 2 or EL Cert permission
+OPEN TO: 9, 10, 11, 12Semester CoursePREREQUISITE:ELPA21 domain scores mostly 1s and none above 2 (or WIDA equivalent) or EL Cert placement.Concurrent enrollment in ELL101 or ELL201.

 Emphasis on activities involving emerging language acquisition for students new to program, to include vocabulary development, communication skills, and academic language.